cpuQ/skin/README.md

 and it has other things from other skins idek anymore just use it

+oh and make sure you play 100% background dim but like everyone does that so

 # how it looks

 ### here is how the idk what uits called but yeah